acpo/PiSpec20_LED_stellarnet/README.md

 - the rest of the files in PiSpec20_stellarnet should go into the same directory
 - Issue `sudo chmod -x spectroweb.py` in the project directory if on a Linux system
 - on a Windows system you will need the free 'SWDrivers.zip' or 'SWDriver64.exe' from https://www.stellarnet.us/stellarnet-downloads  instead of the driver included in this package
-- use the 'run_hidden' bash script to start the project without showing the command line
+- use the 'run_hidden' bash script to start the project without showing the command line.
+From the command line issue sudo chmod +x run_hidden to make the bash script executable.
+On Windows a batch file would substitute the bash script.
 ## Other Hardware
 - a USB connected StellarNet spectrometer
 - a PWM circuit and LED.
 The easiest way to do this would be on a Raspberry Pi since it has PWM pins ready to use.
 Other prototyping platfoms (Arduino, etc.) could be adapted easily.
 From a 'standard' PC, a PWM circuit can be attached by USB (Yocto, etc.).
 An acceptable LED for "white light" illumination can cost as little as $2.00.
 ## How to Help
 I don't write in Python for a living, nor particularly do a lot of programming.
 And it shows in the code.
-This is also a work in progress.
 If you wish to contribute please contact me.
 ## License
 Apache License 2.0.
 A Stellarnet module is included under the Apache License 2.0, so the whole thing is, too.